amir002001/ogmir/README.md

 To enable better performance I've added a caching layer as well using an on-disk SQLite DB.
 It proves fine for my use case right now.
 Could very well be hot-swapped for a Redis cache or an S3, Blob Storage solution.

-Same concept was also used for a rate-limiter to reduce abilities of malicious actors.
+Same concept was also used for a rate-limiter to reduce the abilities of malicious actors.
 To further improve security you can reject requests that don't come from your bucket.

 This is a project I created and will be maintaining for my blog engine at [amir.day](https://amir.day).

 Thank you to the maintainers of Go Fiber and Go Rod for such a well-maintained API.
 I had a blast writing this and I'm glad to see it works.

-I have a **fly.toml** file in the root directory and a github action you could use to deploy your service as well but feel free to use anything from Azure app service to cloud run, etc. to deploy it.
+I have a **fly.toml** file in the root directory and a GitHub action you could use to deploy your service as well but feel free to use anything from Azure app service to cloud run, etc. to deploy it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>